tinagrit/munotes-content/EASC 103/Unit 2/5_Theropods.md

 - more complicated **air sac ventilated** lung system
 	- very **efficient** respiratory system
 	- similar to modern birds
-- lost digit IV on the manus
+- lost digit IV on the manus, down to 3 digits

 ### Coelurosauria